+- 30.1 Where a Physician in this Contract is a professional medical corporation: - (a) the Physician will ensure that its physician owner, being the individual signing this Contract on the Physician's behalf (the "Physician's Owner"), performs and fulfills, in accordance with the terms of this Contract, all obligations of the Physician under this Contract that cannot be performed or fulfilled by a professional medical corporation; - (b) the Agency agrees to confer on the Physician's Owner, for the Physician's benefit, all rights of the Physician under this Contract that cannot be held by a professional medical corporation; and - (c) for clarity, all remuneration for the Services will be paid to the professional medical corporation.

-Dated for reference this day of .
+Dated at , British Columbia this day of

-IN WITNESS WHEREOF THE PARTIES to this Contract have duly executed this Contract as of the date written above.
+IN WITNESS WHER as of the date written al nis Contract have duly executed this Contract

 Signed and Delivered On behalf of the Agency:

 Authorized Signatory

-Signed and Delivered on behalf of the Physician:
+Signed and Delivered by the Physicians:

-SERVICES/DELIVERABLES
+[Sign here if you are a Physician who is not inco orporated]

+Dr.

+Dr.

+Dr.

+of your professional medic o not sign your personal n cal corporation, if you are a Physician who ame above]

+[] Inc.

+Authorized Signatory
-2. If during any Fiscal Quarter during the Term, the Physician provides fewer than Sessions [The number to be inserted here will be 1⁄4 of the number noted in paragraph 1 above] then the Agency may reallocate from this Contract a number of sessions up to the number that is equal to the difference between [The number to be inserted here will be 1⁄4 of the number noted in paragraph 1 above] and the number of Sessions provided by the Physician during the Fiscal Quarter in question, in which case the total number of Sessions to be provided by the Physician under this Contract will be automatically reduced by the number of Sessions reallocated.

-- (a) Subject to paragraph 3 b) of this Appendix 1, the Physician will provide the Sessions in accordance with a schedule established by the Parties, in advance for each Fiscal Quarter. - (b) It is understood that the schedule established in accordance with paragraph 3 a) of this Appendix 1 will be the expected and typical schedule but that variations may occur to it from time to time due to planned time off for the Physician, and client needs and care commitments of greater urgency.
+1. Sessions p paragraph 2 of this Appendix 1, the Physicians shall provide per fiscal year during the Term in the [insert Program/Department], [insert site or sites].
+2. Sessions [The number to be inserted here will be 1⁄4 of the number noted in paragraph 1 above] then the Agency may reallocate from this Contract a number of sessions up to the number that is equal to the difference between [The number to be inserted here will be 1⁄4 of the number noted in paragraph 1 above] and the number of Sessions provided by the Physicians during the Fiscal Quarter in question, in which case the total number of Sessions to be provided by the Physicians under this Contract will be automatically reduced by the number of Sessions reallocated.
+3. (a) Subject to paragraph 3 (b) of this Appendix 1, the Physicians will provide the Sessions in accordance with a schedule established by the Physicians and the Agency, in advance for each Fiscal Quarter. (b) It is understood that the schedule established in accordance with paragraph 3 (a) of this Appendix 1 will be the expected and typical schedule but that variations may occur to it from time to time due to planned time off for the Physician, and client needs and care commitments of greater urgency.
 Unless impracticable, such variations will be discussed between the Physician and the in advance.

-4. In the event that in order to meet operational requirements, the Agency and the Physician agree that the Physician will provide Services beyond the Sessions agreed to in paragraph 1 above, the Agency will ensure that the Physician receives payment for such Services at the appropriate sessional rate.

-5. The Physician will provide the following Services:

-It is understood and agreed that more detailed descriptions of the Services will be included in this Appendix as negotiated at the local level between the Physician and the Agency, but must include the following.
+4. agree that above, the nt that in order to meet operational requirements, the Agency and the Physicians the Physicians will provide Services beyond the Sessions agreed to in paragraph 1 Agency will ensure that the Physician receives payment for such Services at the se sessional rate.
+5. The Physi cians will provide the following Services: thi od and agreed that more detailed descriptions of the Services will be included in as negotiated at the local level between the Physicians and the Agency, but must llowing: